-The base price of a rental depends on your daily price and the rental's duration.
+The base price of a rental depends on your reference price and the rental's duration.
 We subtract our service fee from this price and drivers pay additional costs, such as insurance, on top of it.

-1) First, we take your price per day.
+1) First, we take your reference price.

 If you’ve set variable prices on your calendar, we apply the price of the date on which the rental starts.

 However, there’s one exception: for a short rental (1 day or less) that’s distributed between 2 separate calendar days, we use the price of the date that contains the majority of the rental time.
-For example: if the rental starts on Friday at 11pm and ends at 4pm on Saturday, we use the daily price set for that Saturday.
+For example: if the rental starts on Friday at 11pm and ends at 4pm on Saturday, we use the reference price set for that Saturday.
 If the rental is split evenly between two calendar days, we use the price of the first day by default.
 For example: if the rental starts at 12pm on Friday and ends at 12pm on Saturday, we use Friday’s price.